Psycojoker/autocommitautopep8/README.md

 Be aware that this can take quite some time but at least you have a nice progress bar.

-If you which to do a signe commit instead, you can use the "-s"/"--single-commit" option:
+If you wish to do a single commit instead, you can use the "-s"/"--single-commit" option:

     autocommitautopep8 -s